jainam12345/alx-low_level_programming/0x00-hello_world/README.md

 3-name - Script to compile and generate an executable file 4-puts.c - c program to print single line using puts 5-printf.c - c program that uses printf
+6-size.c - c program to get sizes of multiple types